 Ketkar stated that “these fuzzers are used to test custom protocols” present on target devices.

 As most security practitioners know, a penetration test, or “pen” test, is a simulated cyber attack against your product, system, or network to check for vulnerabilities.
-If a good guy can hack your stuff, then obviously the bad guys can too.
+If a good person can hack your stuff, then obviously the bad people can too.

 The most basic version is fully automated, but it is not as rigorous—and therefore not as effective—as the advanced versions.

 At the advanced level, Ketkar said, “We are talking about proxy tools—such as Burp—that allow penetration testers to perform manual testing,” which can be much more effective.